poweihuang17/Documentation_Spike/README.md

 ![cache access](./pictures/Cache_code.png)<br/>
 <h3 id="Result of cache">Result of Cache simulation</h3>
 The picture below is a result of cache simulation.
 It could show read/write miss for I$, D$ and L2.
-Though it’s not accurate, it could provide a basic analysis.
+Though it’s not accurate, it could provide a basic analysis.<br/>
 ![result_cache](./pictures/Cache_miss.png)<br/>
 <h2 id="Processor">Processor_Overview</h2>
 <h3 id="model_processor">What to model?</h3>